 Sourcing Quality Metrics quantitatively measure the quality of the applications in a particular group:

-- Application-to-Interview (CTI) is the ratio of applications sourced for the job to the number that resulted in interviews.
+- Application-to-Interview (ATI) is the ratio of applications sourced for the job to the number that resulted in interviews.
 A higher ratio means fewer applications result in an interview.

 - Application-to-Hire (ATH) is the ratio of all applications from that source to the number that resulted in an actual hire.
 A higher ratio means fewer applications result in hires.

-- Application Quality (CQ) is based on the actual reviews from the interview team.
+- Application Quality (AQ) is based on the actual reviews from the interview team.

 Cost Efficiency Metrics measure your expenditures on a particular group of candidates over a particular time period.